textileio/papers/draft.md

 A Merkle-Clock is a Merkle-DAG that represents a sequence of events, or a log [@sanjuanMerkleCRDTs2019].
-When implemented on IPFS (or an equivalent network where content can be cryptographically addressed and fetched), Merkle-Clocks provide a number of benefits for data synchronization between replicas [@sanjuanMerkleCRDTs2019 sec.
+When implemented on IPFS (or an equivalent network where content can be cryptographically addressed), Merkle-Clocks provide a number of benefits for data synchronization between replicas [@sanjuanMerkleCRDTs2019 sec.
 4.3]:

 1. Sharing the Merkle-Clock can be done using only the *head*[^head] CID.
 The